Purchasing a new home in Cary with RE/MAX Performance

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, just call me at (919) 924-4991 or e-mail me at .
+And if you have any questions, just contact me at (919) 924-4991 or e-mail me at .